conduktor/conduktor-docs/docs/platform/get-started/configuration/cortex.md

 This is not currently available for Alert Manager and Prometheus.
 :::

-In a docker compose it may look like the below:
+In a docker compose it may look like the following:
 ````yaml
 version: '3.8'
 services: